Fort Massachusetts (Mississippi)

 Interior view of Fort Massachusetts, prepared for tours.

 Fort Massachusetts is a fort on West Ship Island along the Mississippi Gulf Coast of the United States.
 It was built following the War of 1812, with brick walls during 1859–1866, and remained in use until 1903.
-Currently, it is a historical tourist attraction within the Gulf Islands National Seashore.
+Currently, it is a historical tourist attraction managed by the National Park Service within the territory of Gulf Islands National Seashore.
 The fort is located about halfway along the north shore of West Ship Island, near a boat pier.

 History of the Fort

 Following the War of 1812, the United States War Department began planning for the construction of an extensive system of masonry fortifications for coastal defense.
 Because of Ship Island's natural deep-water harbor and its location along a shipping route, Ship Island was important to the defense of New Orleans and the Gulf Coast.
 The island was declared a United States military reservation in 1847, and nine years later Congress authorized construction of a fort.

 A site on the north shore, approximately 500 feet (152 m) from the western tip of the island, was eventually selected as the location for the fort.
 Construction began in June 1859 under supervision of the Army Corps of Engineers.
 The work was primarily done by civilians.
 The work force sometimes numbered as many as 100 men, and included carpenters, stonemasons, blacksmiths, and stonecutters.
 By early 1861, the outside wall of the fort stood 6 to 8 feet (1.8 to 2.4 m) above the level of the sand.

 In January 1861, Mississippi seceded from the Union, becoming the second state of the Confederacy.
 One of the first acts of war in the state occurred on Ship Island when an armed band of Mississippi militia took possession of the island and the unfinished fort.
 The militia soon abandoned the island; and it remained deserted until early June 1861, when Confederate troops returned and mounted several cannons.
 On July 9, the Union Navy's came within range of the Confederate guns.
 The 20-minute exchange of cannon fire which followed resulted in few injuries and little damage, to either side.
 That action was the only military engagement in which Ship Island or the fort would be directly involved.

 During the remainder of the summer of 1861, the Confederate contingent on the island worked with sandbags and timber to strengthen the walls of the unfinished fort.
 Despite their work, they abandoned the island in mid-September.